ray-project/ray/python/ray/tune/README.rst

 ---------------------------

 Ray.tune can also be called programmatically from Python code.
-This allows for finer-grained control over trials setup and scheduling.
+This allows for finer-grained control over trial setup and scheduling.
 Some examples of calling ray.tune programmatically include:

 - python/ray/tune/examples/tune_mnist_ray.py